NJS4E: And then what happened?

 It was just that when a lot of people had left behind his back, and when we saw DeVante’s reaction when Playa discussed staying with Def Jam despite the fact that it was going against DeVante’s wishes to have creative control, it was enough for us to know that we really didn’t want to put him in that situation again.
 We saw how he took that and the fact that it shook things up further and hurt him even more.
 And like I said, with us being the few artists remaining, we really believed he’d focus on us coming out.

-NJS4E: The move to Def Jam - that didn't turn out to be a good move for Playa in the end.
-Considering how talented they all were, it's been reported that Playa really had to fight to have creative input and weren't appreciated for the musical repertoire that they had built up previously?
+NJS4E: The move to Def Jam… Considering how talented they all were, it’s been reported that Playa really had to fight to have creative input and weren’t appreciated for the musical repertoire that they had built up previously?
 They were pressured to succumb to what was considered to be most popular commercially, at the behest of the label they were signed to?

 It’s funny because that’s probably why DeVante did want so much creative control over us all.
 DeVante had a vision that everybody else didn’t see, and I don’t think Def Jam had the same vision that DeVante had.
 That’s probably why when Def Jam didn’t want DeVante involved as much, he thought, “well, if they don’t have that same vision, then they can’t have you, because I have a bigger picture and they’re not goin’ to do it properly if they get you.”
 So yeah, I think Playa’s success which they really deserved, suffered having to adjust to the Def Jam way.